Devapala of Bengal: Invasion of the Himalayas

 The inscription of Devapāla states that he liberated the entire Himalayas from the Tibetans.
 The Tibetan control of the Himalayas was lost during the period of 839-848 A.D.
 (During Devapāla's reign), as per the Chinese historical records.

-Conquests in North India
+Campaigns in North India

 Devapala's conflict with the Pratihara Empire under Nagabhata II

 After the death of Dharmapala, Nagabhata II tried to assert his power and he may have obtained some success.
 However, Devapāla soon re-established Pala supremacy after his victory against the Pratiharas.

 Devapala's conflict with Ramabhadra

 Ramabhadra is credited with no victory in the Pratihara inscription, which states that he had no desire for the world.
 Majumdar has interpreted the Gwalior Praśasti to indicate that Ramabhadra's dominion was invaded by the Pala king Devapāla.
 This invasion have led to serious disturbances in the Pratihara dominion.
 Ramabhadra suffered heavy setbacks at the hands of Devapāla, who even temporarily ravaged his dominion.